 The post-modern way of thinking (i.e., “what’s true for you isn’t necessarily true for me;” the assumption that there is no absolute truth) makes it very tricky territory for church planters.
 Our goal is to plant churches that focus on creating laid-back and non-threateningenvironments where post-modern thinkers can explore a biblical faith in Jesus Christ.
 Quick conversions and fast church growth are rare in such a society.
 It takes a long-term commitment to relationship building to see disciple-making fruit in New Zealand, But when it comes, true disciples are born.
 Other barriers to faith include the busyness and materialism that comes with the culture of most first-world western nations, and Auckland is no exception.
 Pray for us as we work to plant culturally relevant and biblically faithful churches in New Zealand.

 North Terrace, a restoration movement Christian Church, is located in Zanesville, OH, USA.
-They receive our funds, transfer them to our non-profit in New Zealand, provide us with financial oversight and accountability, and provide tax-deductible donation receipts to all who donate to us without charging any fees.
-While we remain in good standing with SPCF and intend to collaborate with them in our church planting endeavours, we are now technically under the NTCOC umbrella regarding our funding.
-This is why donations now need to be made in the name of NTCOC but checks are still sent to Alison, our forwarding agent.
-North Terrace is a wonderful, faithful church without whom we could not do what we do as church planters in New Zealand.
+They receive donations for our ministry, transfer them to our charitable trust in New Zealand, provide us with financial oversight and accountability, and provide tax-deductible donation receipts to all who donate to us.
+While we still collaborate with SPCF in our church planting endeavours, we are now technically under the NTCOC umbrella regarding our funding.